Paying for local government services

 Our Cabinet and full council meetings are webcast and agenda, minutes and reports are available on-line.

 Statement of accounts

-The County Council are legally required to publish an annual Statement of Accounts by the 30 June immediately following the end of the financial year.
-This shows income and expenditure, assets and liabilities and remuneration of Senior Officers.
-It is approved by the Audit and Standards Committee and published on our website by 30th September each year.
+We are legally required to publish an annual statement of accounts by 30 June immediately following the end of the financial year.
+This shows income and expenditure, assets and liabilities and remuneration of senior officers.
+It is approved by the audit and standards committee and published on our website by 30 September each year.